Convex-Dev/design/docs/cad/003_encoding/README.md

 Every String encoding starts with the tag byte and a VLQ-encoded length.

-Encoding then splits depending on the String length `n`.
+Encoding then depends on the String length `n`.
 - If 4096 characters or less, the UTF-8 bytes of the String are encoded directly (`n` bytes total)
 - If more than 4096 bytes, the String is broken up into a tree of child Blobs, where each child except the last is the maximum sized child possible for a child string (1024, 16384, 262144 etc.), and the last child contains all remaining characters.
 Up to 16 children are allowed before the tree must grow to the next level.